Don't Walk the Line: Boundary Guidance for Filtered Generation: Discussion and Conclusion

-Our experimental results demonstrate that \emph{Boundary Guidance} achieves Pareto improvements in safety-utility trade-offs across multiple model architectures and scales.
-The approach consistently reduces harmfulness while maintaining or improving helpfulness, with particularly pronounced benefits for smaller models where base safety capabilities are weaker.
-These findings validate our central hypothesis that steering generation away from classifier decision boundaries improves compound system performance by reducing both false positives and false negatives.
+Our theoretical results give a rationale to train models to avoid the decision boundary of a classifier.
+Our experimental results demonstrate that \emph{Boundary Guidance} achieves Pareto improvements in compound system safety and utility across multiple model scales and guard models.
+Benefits are particularly pronounced for smaller models where base safety capabilities are weaker.
+These findings validate our central hypothesis that steering generation away from classifier decision boundaries improves compound system performance.

-Our ablation studies provide additional key insights.
-First, the reward model component, while theoretically motivated, proves less critical for larger models, suggesting that incorporating safety guard signals alone can drive improvements for more capable models.
-Second, the prompt-aware reward experiment demonstrates that training models to deliberately generate unsafe content for easier filtering backfires by degrading the model's helpful- and harmfulness.